cmzuo11/DCCA/README.md

 * scATAC-norm.csv: imputated or denoised data for the scATAC-seq (other omics) data.

+## Further analysis:

+The detailed function (at ./DCCA/Processing_data.R) for how to anlayze single-cell multi-omics data as follows:

+* Select_Loci_by_vargenes: select the genomics loci based on predefined genes;
+* Plot_umap_embeddings: plot cell embeddings based on each latent feature for each omics data;
+* Calculate_TF_score: calcucate the TF score for each cell based on your input data.
+...

 # Reference:

 Chunman Zuo, Hao Dai, Luonan Chen.
 Deep cross-omics cycle attention model for joint analysis of single-cell multi-omics data.
 2021. (submitted).